solana-labs/ecosystem/README.md

 ---
-# NOTE: This repository will soon be deprecated and replaced with a web-based form to submit project information.
+# NOTE: This repository is deprecated.
+To submit your project info, please visit https://solana.com/ecosystem/submit-project.
 ---

 # Solana Ecosystem